sambitdash/PDFIO.jl/README.md

 ## Reference to Adobe

 It's almost impossible to talk PDF without reference to Adobe.
-All copyrights or trademarks are that are owned by Adobe or ISO which has been referred to inadvertently stating ownership of copyright are owned by them.
+All copyrights or trademarks are that are owned by Adobe or ISO, which have been referred to inadvertently without stating ownership, are owned by them.
 The author also has been part of Adobe's development culture in early part of his career with specific to PDF technology for about 2 years.
 However, the author has not been part of any activities related to PDF development from 2003.
-Hence, this API can be considered a clean room development for most part.
+Hence, this API can be considered a clean room development.
 Usage of words like Carousel and Cos are pretty much public knowledge and large number of reference to the same can be obtained from industry related websites etc.